 The Annaberg Plantation Ruins in Virgin Islands National Park are stunningly beautiful and among the best-preserved on all of St. John.
 The Annaberg sugar mill is the largest in the virgin islands.
 In its hay-day, Annaberg produced sugar, rum, and molasses.

 We explored the ruins after Hurricane Maria and cover what it looks like now.

 For more about Annaberg Plantation Ruins including best time to visit, snorkeling tips, trail info, transportation, photos, and more, see our Annaberg Plantation Ruins post.

 7. Snorkeling in Francis Bay

 Francis Bay is an often overlooked bay in St John’s Virgin Islands National Park that is just as stunning as the more popular Maho Bay & Trunk Bay.
-Francis Bay is located just north of Maho Bay and shares a coastline.
+The bay is located just north of Maho Bay and shares a coastline.

 For those looking for a more laid back vibe, away from the crowds, Francis Bay is your cup of tea.
 Crystal blue water, white sands, with a backdrop of St. John’s lush canopy make up this breathtaking destination.
 We encountered several pelicans on the hunt over here as well as a boardwalk bird sanctuary.

 For more about Francis Bay including best time to visit, snorkeling tips, trail info, transportation, photos, and more, see our Francis Bay post.